onflow/flow-go/pkg/network/gossip/v1/README.md

 it receives a message from a remote node and places it inside the local nodes queue it is synchronized with the remote node on the message reply, i.e., blocks the remote node until either a timeout or a reply is getting prepared
+msg: the message to be placed in the queue